Current Students

 KT Hanson

-PhD Student (Co-Advised with Dr. Thad Bartlett)
+PhD Candidate (Co-Advised with Dr. Thad Bartlett) (Wenner Gren 2024, NSF DDRIG 2024)

 Research focused on ethnoprimatology, primatology field schools.